pyiron/pyiron_atomistics/docs/source/installation.rst

 .. code-block:: bash

-    git checkout -b master
+    git checkout -b main

-In this case we switch to the master branch.
+In this case we switch to the main branch.

 Download pyiron Parameter Files
 ===============================